 Harvard, not its contractors, is responsible for procuring builders risk insurance on its capital projects per Harvard Planning and Project Management’s standard construction agreements.
-Therefore, project managers should take the necessary measures to ensure appropriate builders risk insurance is put into place for their projects BEFORE the start of construction to ensure compliance with the insurance requirements in the standard agreement and to avoid financial responsibility for uninsured losses which would have been covered by builders risk insurance.
+Therefore, project managers should take the necessary measures to ensure appropriate builders risk insurance is put into place for their projects BEFORE the start of construction to ensure compliance with the insurance requirements in the standard agreement and to avoid financial responsibility for uninsured losses that otherwise might have been covered by builders risk insurance.

 Program Structure and Coverage

 The insurance also provides reimbursement of reasonable and necessary costs incurred, including expenses resulting from a delay in Harvard’s use of the improvements being constructed (a.k.a delay in start-up costs) because of insured property loss or damage.
 Examples of recoverable ‘delay’ costs include additional finance costs, extra expenses incurred to expedite repair/replacement, and additional engineering or permit fees.
-Coverage for loss of income such as tuition, rental income, or other revenue attributable to the site is also available, but such needs to be declared at time application for builders risk insurance is submitted so the policy can be appropriately amended as this coverage is unique for each project.
+Coverage for loss of income such as tuition, rental income, or other revenue attributable to the site is also available, but such needs to be declared to the program adminstrator so the policy can be appropriately amended as this coverage is unique for each project.